 Beneficial Yeast Probiotics

 Saccharomyces boulardii (S. boulardii) is a beneficial yeast that helps to clear out dysbiosis such as the pathogenic bacteria, Candida, and some parasites (including Blastocystis hominis).
 It also helps to clear out H. pylori, an infection that has been implicated in ulcers and has been linked to Hashimoto’s.
 S. boulardii does not colonize the gut wall, but instead, it causes an increase of secretory IgA, which supports our own body’s natural defense against infections and opportunistic gut bacteria.

-This probiotic is generally safe for SIBO and should be used whenever you are taking a course of antibiotics (or after their use) to help rebalance the gut flora.
+This beneficial yeast is generally safe for SIBO, and should be used whenever you are taking a course of antibiotics (or after their use), to help rebalance the gut flora.
 While the label of the product recommends taking 2 capsules twice per day, I used higher doses, building up to 4 capsules, three times per day.

-Lactobacillus-Based High-Dose Multi-Strain Probiotics
+Lactobacillus-Based High Dose Multi-Strain Probiotics

-Furthermore, as research is showing that probiotic diversity is associated with greater health and improved gut function, I prefer probiotic blends containing Lactobacillus strains in addition to other probiotics, instead of single strain probiotics that only contain one type of Lactobacillus.
+Furthermore, research is showing that probiotic diversity is associated with greater health and improved gut function.
+I prefer probiotic blends containing Lactobacillus strains in addition to other probiotics, instead of single strain probiotics that only contain one type of Lactobacillus.
 Probiotic blends generally contain various strains of Lactobacillus, Bifidobacteria, and in some cases, beneficial Streptococcus bacteria.
 Thus, I recommend taking higher doses of multi-strain probiotics.

 Rather than taking multiple pills, numerous companies have created high dose probiotic blends.

-Probiotic 50B by Pure Encapsulations, which contains 50 billion colony forming units, is a great high dose probiotic one can start with as you work your way up.
+Probiotic 50B by Pure Encapsulations, which contains 50 billion colony forming units, is a great high dose probiotic to start with as you work your way up.
 I’ve also started using the Designs for Health 50B CFU probiotic with great results!
 (This version also has the benefit of being stable at room temperature).

-Spore-based probiotics have shown promise in various autoimmune diseases and in reducing allergies and asthma.
-Spore-based probiotics also have an ability to boost Lactobacillus colonies, so they can be used concurrently with Lactobacillus probiotics as well as in place of them.
+Spore-based probiotics have shown promise in various autoimmune diseases, as well as in reducing allergies and asthma.
+They also have an ability to boost Lactobacillus colonies, so they can be used concurrently with Lactobacillus probiotics, as well as in place of them.
 Unlike the Lactobacillus probiotics, spore-based probiotics can reduce SIBO and increase gut diversity by boosting the growth of other beneficial flora.

 I have had clients use MegaSporeBiotic with great success.
 The starting dose for MegaSporeBiotic probiotics is one capsule every other day, and the therapeutic dose is two capsules per day.
 Once the desired effect has been seen (generally three to six months in people with Hashimoto’s), I recommend dropping down to a maintenance dose of one capsule per day.

-Tips for Using Probiotics…
+Tips for Using Probiotics